-In May our very own Mark Prymier travelled to Southeast Asia on our 10 day Time for Thailand group tour and in this week’s photo showcase Mark tells us about some of the highlights of his trip.
-Setting out from the capital city of Bangkok, he travelled on to Kanchanaburi – home to the infamous Bridge on the River Kwai.
-From here he went on to explore the ancient ruins of Sukhothai, meet the residents at the Elephant Conservation Centre and visit dazzling temples in Chiang Mai, and continuing on to Chiang Rai saw the famous White Temple and long-neck Karen tribe, before topping off his adventure with a boat trip on the River Kok.
+In May I travelled to Southeast Asia on our 10 day Time for Thailand group tour and in this week’s photo showcase I will tell you about some of the highlights of my trip.
+Setting out from the capital city of Bangkok, I travelled on to Kanchanaburi – home to the infamous Bridge on the River Kwai.
+From here I went on to explore the ancient ruins of Sukhothai, meet the residents at the Elephant Conservation Centre and visit dazzling temples in Chiang Mai, and continuing on to Chiang Rai saw the famous White Temple and long-neck Karen tribe, before topping off his adventure with a boat trip on the River Kok.

 1. Capital City of Bangkok

 The full name of Bangkok is "The city of angels, great city of immortals, magnificent city of the nine gems, seat of the king, city of royal palaces, home of gods incarnate, erected by Visvakarman at Indra's behest".
 This name is in the Guinness World Records as the world's longest place name.
 The Grand Palace in Bangkok is the most visited landmark of Thailand and is still the official residence of the King of Thailand.

 The Bridge on the River Kwai in Kanchanaburi was immortalized by the Oscar-winning movie of the same name.
 This famous bridge was a part of the 415 kilometre railway constructed between Bangkok in Thailand and Yangon in Burma, and is now known as the Death Railway.
 It was built by the Empire of Japan during the Second World War using mainly Allied prisoners of war and Asian labourers of which over 100,000 died during the construction of the railway, hence its rather grisly moniker.